Nimo

 Exothermic → releases heat; endothermic → absorbs heat.

-Heat transfer efficiency between reactants and surroundings affects usable temperature change.
+Heat transfer efficiency influences usable temperature changes.

 Built with v0